-When Is Earth Day 2023?Earth Day is held on the same date each year, which means this year the holiday will be on the 22nd of April 2023.
-This is a Saturday, so students will not be in school, but you can celebrate being kind to mother earth before the event or after!
+When Is Earth Day 2023?Earth Day is held on the same day each year, which means this year the holiday will be on April 22, 2023.
+This is Saturday, so students will not be in school, but you can celebrate being kind to our mother earth before the holiday or after!

 - Environmental education: Learning about Earth Day helps students understand the importance of protecting the environment and preserving natural resources for future generations.

 - Climate change: Understanding the impacts of climate change and how to reduce carbon footprint can be started in elementary school and have a real impact as kids grow up

 - Active citizenship: Children learning about Earth Day are learning about how they can make a difference in their own community, such as recycling, conserving energy, and protecting endangered species.